 The "More Info" button allows you to view other comments made by that commenter — you can drill down by their username, email address, or IP address, as well as view only that thread's comments.

 This will only search for that single account, and if the person has used multiple accounts or email addresses this won't find the others.

 As a moderator you can edit any comment if it contains undesirable information.
-A note will be left on the comment that it was edited by a moderator.

 You can use a variety of search commands to find certain comments: